Squadrick/squadrick.github.io/menu/feed.md

 ---

+### 30th November 2023, 12:45AM

+I've been medidating a lot more lately, and a technique I really enjoy is box breathing.
+It's a pattern of holding your breath between inhaling and exhaling.
+To make it easier to follow along, I made a simple website: https://squadrick.dev/boxbreathe/

+I learnt and built this entirely in CSS.

+---

 ### 26th October 2023, 04:12PM

 The system we've built for wealth distribution is so absurb.
 I'm in Melbourne, an extremely wealthy city in an extremely wealthy country, and there's a homeless woman sitting in the prime business district with huge empty buildings all around.